1991 Canarian island council elections

-The 1991 Canarian Island Cabildo elections were held on Sunday, 26 May 1991, to elect the 4th Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 139 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 26 May 1991 to elect the 4th Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 139 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities (including the Canary Islands) and local elections all across Spain.